 Other details may relate to whether the ignition needs to be left ‘on’ for the steering to remain unlocked while towing.
 Click here to view the guide.

 9. What kind of tow dolly do you have and why?

-Our dolly is an ACME (hydraulic disc brakes) and my research revealed that while there are many choices and brands of tow dolly, the Acme is ideal for MINI’s and other low profile vehicles because it has a low load height.
-Our Acme dolly also has built-in surge brakes which was important to us.
-Plus, being lightweight and not having a swivel deck makes it easier to move by hand which is very important because you will often want/need to disconnect the dolly if you are going to be backing into a campsite.
+Our dolly also has built-in surge brakes which was important to us.
+Plus, being lightweight and not having a swivel deck makes it easier to move by hand which is very important.
+You will often want/need to disconnect the dolly if you are going to be backing into a campsite.
 Roadmaster and Demco are other popular tow dolly choices.

 10. What did your tow dolly setup cost?